wanglanjun-academic/wanglanjun-academic.github.io/index.md

 ---
 ## News
+- *Aug 10, 2025* Congrats to Jian and Xiaowen!
+They win IJCAI (CCF-A) Challenge on Characterizing User Behavior in Social Networks: the **first place** of Track 2 (Bursty event cascade classification) and the third place of Track 1 (Retweet network link prediction).
+- *Aug 9, 2025*: Our paper **Node Injection Based Adversarial Attack and Defense on Social Bot Detection** is accepted by IEEE Transactions on Computational Social Systems (TCSS, JCR:Q1).
+Congrats to Yanwei!
 - *July 6，2025*: Our paper **When Headlines Meet Minds: Empowering News Recommendations with Social Simulator** is accepted by ACM MM 2025 (CCF-A).
 Congrats to Yanwei!
 This is our first paper on applying social simulator.
 - *June 26, 2025*: Our paper **TRCE: Towards Reliable Malicious Concept Erasure in Text-to-Image Diffusion Models** is accepted by ICCV 2025 (CCF-A).
 Congrats to Ruidong!
 This is our first paper on model editing for T2I models.
 Meanwhile, collaborated paper **RoCo-Sim: Enhancing Roadside Collaborative Perception through Foreground Simulation** is also accepted by ICCV 2025.
 Congrats to Yuwen (my undergraduate student) and her Ph.D. supervisor Prof. Siheng Chen!
 - *April 7, 2025*: Our paper **Next Chain Prediction: A Generative Recommendation Model with Sequence-Chain Attention** is accepted by IEEE Transactions on Multimedia (TMM, JCR:Q1).
 Congrats to Yanwei!
 This is an improvement of Meta's generative recommendation (HSTU).
 Appreciate supports from Meituan.